madeofstown/meshtasticd-orangepi_zero2w/README.md

 # Meshtastic on Orange Pi Zero 2W
-### Instructions for building, configuring, and running `meshtasticd` on an Orange Pi Zero 2w SBC
+### Instructions for building, configuring, and running `meshtasticd` on an Orange Pi Zero 2w
 > [!NOTE]
 > Meshtastic® is a registered trademark of Meshtastic LLC.
 >